-Sandy Seep Trail is a 2.7 mile lightly trafficked out and back trail located near Flagstaff, AZ that features beautiful wild flowers and is good for all skill levels.
+Sandy Seep Trail is a 2.7 mile lightly trafficked out and back trail located near Flagstaff, Arizona that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.

 Directions from Flagstaff: Drive east through Flagstaff on US 89A (Santa Fe Avenue).
 One half mile beyond the Townsend/Winona Road intersection a short Forest Road (FR 9139) turns west off the highway to the trailhead.